i

 Gregory Edward Reynolds

-FROM THE ARCHIVES: “RESURRECTION, NATURAL LAW”
+FROM THE ARCHIVES: “TITHING, FINANCES”

 Ordained Servant exists to help encourage, inform, and equip church officers for faithful, effective, and God-glorifying ministry in the visible church of the Lord Jesus Christ.
 Its primary audience is ministers, elders, and deacons of the Orthodox Presbyterian Church, as well as interested officers from other Presbyterian and Reformed churches.
 Through high-quality editorials, articles, and book reviews, we will endeavor to stimulate clear thinking and the consistent practice of historic, confessional Presbyterianism.